moraneus/pydejavu/README.md

 Docker provides a robust solution for running `PyDejaVu` in an isolated and consistent environment.
 This method is ideal for users who prefer not to modify their local system or manage package installations manually.
+With Docker, you don't need to prepare your system for running `PyDejaVu`, as the Docker image comes pre-packaged with all the necessary Scala and Java dependencies required for `DejaVu`.
 - [**Source Code Installation**](#source-code-installation):
 Installing the source code is a great option if you need more flexibility and control over the `PyDejaVu` project.
 Here are some reasons why you might choose this method: